-The numerical part of the remuneration report sets out the remuneration granted to employees of LBBW (Bank) for 2015.
+The numerical part of the remuneration report sets out the remuneration paid to employees of LBBW (Bank) in 2016.

-The summarized remuneration information is broken down by remuneration system in accordance with the business areas determined by the EBA in accordance with the "Guidelines on the Remuneration Benchmarking Exercise (EBA/GL/2014/08)".
+The summarized remuneration information is broken down by remuneration system in accordance with the business areas determined by the EBA in accordance with the Guidelines on the Remuneration Benchmarking Exercise (EBA/GL/2014/08).
 This states that the downstream units (e.g. back office) are assigned to the respective business-initiating units for which they work.
 The central service units are categorized as "Corporate functions".
-The "Independent control functions" category includes the independent control units of Group Risk Controlling, Group Auditing, Compliance and Credit Management and Processes.
+The "Independent control functions" category includes the independent control units of Group Risk Controlling, Group Auditing, Compliance and Credit Risk Management and Processes.
 This results in differences over the definition of control units provided for in InstitutsVergV (see section 2.1).
-The assignment of the respective organizational units in the remuneration report deviates from the allocation rules applied in IFRS segment reporting in LBBW's Annual Report 2015.
+The assignment of the respective organizational units in the remuneration report deviates from the allocation rules applied in IFRS segment reporting in LBBW's Annual Report 2016.

-Employees who were assigned to multiple units in 2015 as a result of internal fluctuation are allocated to the category in which they worked as at 31 December 2015.
+Employees who were assigned to multiple units in the 2016 financial year as a result of internal fluctuation are allocated to the category in which they worked as at 31 December 2016.
 Employees who were on leave as at the balance sheet date are assigned to the category in which they last worked.
-The "All other" category includes remuneration components from 2015 for employees who were inactive year-round (for example on leave).
+The "All other" category includes remuneration components from 2016 for employees who were inactive year-round (for example on leave).

-The remuneration data refers to 2015.
-This means that the figures shown include the fixed remuneration as well as the variable remuneration granted for 2015.
+The remuneration data refers to the 2016 financial year.
+This means that the figures shown include the fixed remuneration as well as the variable remuneration granted for the 2016 financial year.
 In the case of Risk Takers, the portions that have been directly paid out, retained or deferred are indicated.